Negro Mountain

 A Face Out of Clay

-*** FORTHCOMING JUNE 2024 / THE MOUNTAIN/WEST POETRY SERIES *** A Face Out of Clay delves deep into a kaleidoscope of childhood experiences, cultural identity, and the convergence of imagination and memory.
+*** FORTHCOMING JUNE 2024 / THE MOUNTAIN/WEST POETRY SERIES *** Written at the convergence of imagination and memory, A Face Out of Clay delves deep into childhood experiences and cultural identity.
 Through eloquent verses and poignant imagery, alternating between narrative and lyric poems, the book paints a complicated portrait of a bi-national speaker.
-The […]
+The poems […]

 Before the Confession